 Homemade spring rolls with peanut sauce!
 This recipe is super tasty, easy and healthy.
-Spring rolls are an awesome way to incorporate lots of veggies into your diet and peanut dipping sauce is full of healthy fats.
-Assemble rolls before serving or place ingredients on your kitchen table and have everyone make their own!
+Fresh spring rolls are an awesome way to incorporate lots of veggies into your diet and peanut dipping sauce is full of healthy fats.
+Assemble rolls ahead of time, before serving, or place ingredients on your kitchen table and have everyone make their own!
 A fun activity for a family night or dinner party.

 *Disclaimer: This article may contain affiliate links.
-As an Amazon Associate, I earn from qualifying purchases at no additional cost to you.
-Thank you for your support!
+As an Amazon Associate, I earn from qualifying purchases.

 Keep scrolling for complete recipe and instructions.
 We'll start here with a super quick rundown!